Articles in this section

 Hour of Code

-The Hour of Code tutorial is open to all users.
-You can download and play the tutorial without an Office 365 Education account.
+Many Hour of Code worlds are available to play without logging in.
+You can download and play free lessons without a Microsoft 365 Education account.

 You can also take advantage of many Minecraft themed coding exercises on the Code.org website.